 Found yourself fantasizing about all the ways you could “fix up” your home lately?
 You’re not alone.

-Four out of 10 Floridians plan to make a major financial move in 2021, with 22% planning a home renovation project.
+Four out of 10 Floridians plan to make a major financial move this year, with 22% planning a home renovation project.
 This is no surprise considering how much time we’re all spending at home these days, and it’s actually a smart financial move since renovating your home can increase its value when you decide to sell it.

 What’s a HELOC?